Jefferson Parish residents fight commercial zoning

-As of now, the property is zoned for residential use; and many parish residents got together today at the Mulholland United Methodist Church to let the board and council know that they want it to stay that way.
+As of now, the property is zoned for residential use; and many parish residents got together on Thursday at the Mulholland United Methodist Church to let the board and council know that they want it to stay that way.

 “It improves our quality of life.
 We don’t need a big grocery store, and we certainly don’t need or want a bar room and music, so we want to keep a quiet, safe neighborhood,” resident Eddie Castaing said.

-“One of the things we want to make sure that we’re protecting is people’s property values, the quality of life and what kind of traffic if anything is developed at any of these sites that can impact the neighborhoods,” Jefferson Parish Councilman Ricky Templet said.
+“One of the things we want to make sure that we’re protecting is people’s property values, the quality of life and what kind of traffic if anything is developed at any of these sites that can impact the neighborhoods,” Templet said.

 While the property is currently zoned residentially, residents are looking to solidify the residential support of as many council members as they can for post-elections.